evgeny-danilov/ddd-training/README.md

 - **SecureRandom.uuid** as a generator of unique ids for reservations.

 ## TODO
+- correct the behaviour when user enter incorrent passenger data
 - add auto-expiration of unpaid reservations
 - generate a report for paid reservation